fabiommendes/sidekick/README.rst

 **Explanation**

-The fist line in the sieve function uses :func:`uncons` to extract the first element of sequence and return an iterator over the remaining elements.
+The fist line in the sieve function uses :func:`uncons` to extract the first element of its argument and return an iterator over the remaining elements.
 As we described before, the first element is a prime, so we just yield it.
-The last line of the function apply the sieve to a sequence that eliminates every multiple of p.
+The last line of the function applies the sieve to a sequence that excludes every multiple of p.

 Finally, we call sieve with ``N[2, 3, ...]``. :cls:`N` is a special object that generates numeric sequences.
 It is very flexible, and in the example above it creates natural numbers starting from 2 and proceed indefinitely in steps of 1.
-In fact, we can easily make our sequence of primes twice as fast simply initializing the sieve with ``N[2, 3, 5, ...]`` so it moves in steps of two.
-This avoids checking even numbers that we known in advance not be prime.
+In fact, we could easily make our code operate twice as fast simply by initializing the sieve with ``N[2, 3, 5, ...]`` so it moves in steps of two rather than one.
+This would avoid checking even numbers which we known in advance not be primes.